View Principal Investigators in Genetics and Genomics

 The IRP has a strong track-record of accomplishments in genetics and genomics, including:

-To learn more about the IRP researchers engaged in genetics and genomics research, visit the NIH Genetics Interest Group Web site.
+To learn more about the IRP researchers engaged in genetics and genomics research, visit the any of the interest groups focused on Genetics and Genomics.